Cracking the civil services

 Besides, functioning in a managerial role is similar to having a career in the civil services, especially the administrative aspect of it.
 So, I started working after completing my MBA to gain some experience.
 It was only natural that civil services became the next step.

-PC: As part of your preparation, did you take help from any coaching institute?
+As part of your preparation, did you take help from any coaching institute?

-PC: Was it a challenging journey to the top, involving four attempts and a legal battle for your posting?
+Was it a challenging journey to the top, involving four attempts and a legal battle for your posting?

-IS: I was taking it one day at a time.
+I was taking it one day at a time.
 I didn't hang on to it as the only thing in life.
 So, it was never tough or tiring for me to study again.

-PC: What about your friends?
+What about your friends?
 Did they play a role in your remarkable achievement?

-IS: Yes, they encouraged me very much, especially for the fourth attempt.
+Yes, they encouraged me very much, especially for the fourth attempt.

-PC: Any tips for upcoming civil services aspirants?
+Any tips for upcoming civil services aspirants?

-IS: Civil services aspirants must specialise in a subject of their interest so that they always have a back-up option in case they do not clear the exams.
+Civil services aspirants must specialise in a subject of their interest so that they always have a back-up option in case they do not clear the exams.
 They must give their best and should never build too much expectations.
 It is expectations that set you up for failure.
 Aspirants must make a conscious attempt to stay positive and surround themselves with positive people.
 They must be realistic on what they want to achieve.

 On that note of confidence and inspiration, we now tell you how you can look at civil services as a career option for your child.

 As was the case with Ira Singhal, merely nurturing ambitions of pursuing a career in the civil services isn’t enough.
 First and foremost, it is important to understand if your child is keen to take this up as a career option and then, whether he is up for it.
 Lakshmi, a teacher from Hyderabad says, “I am a mathematics teacher and was initially hoping my son takes up engineering as a stream after school.
 But, he was never ever interested in conventional career options.
-I noticed that he was very drawn towards subjects of national interest, be it politics, civil services and social issues.
+I noticed that he was very drawn towards subjects of national interest, such as politics, civil services and social issues.
 I then talked to him to understand his career interest and then came a spontaneous answer – ‘Mom, I want to become an IAS Officer’.
-It was a moment of pride for me and as a parent, I am doing my bit to guide him towards his dream career.”
+It was a moment of pride for me, and as a parent, I am doing my bit to guide him towards his dream career.”

 Like in the case of Lakshmi, it is important that you become familiar with the eligibility criteria and career progression options.
 With the top three Civil Services in the country - Indian Administrative Services (IAS), Indian Police Services (IPS) and Indian Foreign Services (IFS), being hotly pursued by several aspirants, here's what you should know:

 There are three stages of the exam - Preliminary, Mains and Interview.
 The Preliminary examination, known as Civil Services Aptitude Test (CSAT), comprises two compulsory papers (General Studies Papers I and II) of 200 marks each.
 Each paper consists of objective-type questions.
 The criterion for selection to appear in the Main Exams will be the total marks obtained in General Studies Paper-I and a minimum of 33 per cent in General Studies Paper-II.
 There will be negative marking for wrong answers.
-The Main examination has a total of nine papers of conventional essay-type questions, including two qualifying papers - English and any of the languages mentioned in the eighth schedule of the Constitution.
+The main examination has a total of nine papers of conventional essay-type questions, including two qualifying papers - English and any of the languages mentioned in the eighth schedule of the Constitution.
 Candidates need to score 25 percent marks each in the two qualifying papers for evaluation of the other seven papers in the main exam.

 There are four General Studies papers of 250 marks each.
-Paper 1 focusses on Indian heritage, culture, history, geography of the world and society.
+Paper 1 focuses on Indian heritage, culture, history, geography of the world and society.
 Paper 2 includes topics such as governance, constitution, polity, social justice and international relations.
 Paper 3 revolves around technology, economic development, biodiversity, environment, security and disaster management, while Paper 4 evaluates candidates on ethics, integrity and aptitude.
 This apart, candidates need to appear for two Optional Subject papers of 250 marks each.
 The Personality Test in the Interview round accounts for 275 marks, thus taking the grand total to 2025.

 The total marks obtained by the candidates in the Main Examination (Written and Interview) determines their final ranking.
 Candidates will be allotted to the various services based on their ranks and the preferences expressed by them for the various posts.
 Apart from the three main services, depending on their rank, they may be posted to the Group A or Group B services which include Indian Revenue Service, Indian Postal Service, Indian Defence Accounts Service, to name a few.
 The Indian Forest Service is another major stream, wherein the candidate has to successfully clear the Civil Services Preliminary Examination to qualify for the Indian Forest Service Main examination followed by an interview.